troychaplin/wp-monorepo-manager/TEST.md

 - **Ensure package.json** has correct `bin` configuration
 - **Test with `which wp-monorepo`** to confirm command location

+### Setup Command Issues

+- **WordPress detection**: Ensure you're in a WordPress root directory (contains wp-config.php, wp-content, etc.)
+- **Package.json conflicts**: If package.json already exists, the setup will use the existing one
+- **Permission issues**: Ensure you have write permissions in the target directory
+- **Network issues**: Check internet connection for npm install

 ## Test Data Templates

 For testing themes and plugins, use the provided templates in the `templates/` directory: